cyanching/cyanching.github.io/_pages/about.md

 2021-2024

 I am a PhD student at the [Physical Chemistry Curie Lab](https://institut-curie.org/unit/umr168) (2021-2024), an interdiscipinary research unit of [Institut Curie](https://curie.fr/) that uses physics to understand living matter.
-While [my team](https://institut-curie.org/team/levy) specialises in molecular microscopy of membranes by means of in vitro reconstitution and cryo-electron microscopy, [my project](https://docdro.id/9xqujhv) is focused on the development of image processing workflows for characterising membrane morphologies and resolving membrane protein structures by cryo-electron tomography.
+While [my team](https://institut-curie.org/team/levy) specialises in molecular microscopy of membranes by means of in vitro reconstitution and cryo-electron microscopy, [my project](https://docdro.id/9xqujhv) is focused on the development and application of image processing workflows for characterising membrane morphologies and resolving membrane protein structures by cryo-electron tomography.

 Previously
 ------